rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 These activities consume leadership bandwidth without leveraging leadership capabilities.
 They are necessary but not distinctive.
 Anyone with the right information and training could do them.

 For decades, leaders have delegated what they could to human assistants, teams, and contractors.
 But human delegation has limits.
-People have their own constraints—availability, expertise, attention span, cost.
+People have their own constraints-availability, expertise, attention span, cost.
 There has always been a floor below which delegation was not practical or economical.
 Leaders have been stuck doing substantial amounts of work that was beneath their pay grade but above what could reasonably be delegated.

 AI agents change this equation fundamentally.